 How to Read the Units of Measurement for Xylanase

-Where Can I Find The Best Source of Xylanase?
+Where Can I Find the Best Source of Xylanase?

-VeganZyme™ is the most advanced full-spectrum systemic and digestive enzyme formula in the world and is free from fillers and toxic compounds.
+VeganZyme is the most advanced full-spectrum systemic and digestive enzyme formula in the world and is free of fillers and toxic compounds.
 This formula contains digestive enzymes, which help digest fats (lipids), sugars, proteins, carbohydrates, gluten, fruits and vegetables, cereals, legumes, bran, nuts and seeds, soy, dairy, and all other food sources.

-VeganZyme™ may also be used as a systemic enzyme blend to break down excess mucus, fibrin, various toxins, allergens, as well as excess clotting factors throughout your body.
+VeganZyme also provides a systemic enzyme blend to break down excess mucus, fibrin, various toxins, allergens, as well as excess clotting factors throughout your body.

-- Ayyappan Appukuttan Aachary, Siddalingaiya Gurudutt Prapulla.
-Xylooligosaccharides (XOS) as an emerging prebiotic: microbial synthesis, utilization, structural characterization, bioactive properties, and applications (PDF).
-Institute of Food Technologists.
-2010. doi 10.1111/j.1541-4337.2010.00135.x.
+- Aachary AA, Prapulla SG.
+"Xylooligosaccharides (XOS) as an emerging prebiotic: microbial synthesis, utilization, structural characterization, bioactive properties, and applications (PDF)."
+Compr Rev Food Sci Food Saf.
+2011;10,2-16.